U.S. Resume Format: Best Practices, Examples, & Tips

 Mentioning citizenship may unintentionally reveal information (e.g., nationality or ethnicity) that could lead to unconscious bias.
 If the job does not require specific work authorization, leave it off and focus on skills and experience.

-If work authorization is relevant but you want to avoid directly stating citizenship: “Authorized to work in the U.S. without sponsorship.”
+If work authorization is relevant but you want to avoid directly stating citizenship, you can include the following: “Authorized to work in the U.S. without sponsorship.”
 This is professional and focuses on eligibility rather than personal details.

 How we reviewed this article